Seu-Manaku-Nainsukh family

 The Seu-Manaku-Nainsukh family, also known as the Seu-Nainsukh family, were a family of artists active during the 18th and 19th centuries in the Punjab Hills region of the Indian subcontinent.

-Family

 Seu was the patriarch of the Seu-Manaku-Nainsukh family, which would produced famous artists such as Manaku, Nainsukh, Fattu, Khushala, Kama, Ranjha, Gursahai, Sukhdayal, Deviditta, Gaudhu, Nikka, Saudagar, Attra, and Ramdayal.
 His two sons, Manaku and Nainsukh, became successful artists in their own right.
 Seu served as the mentor to his elder son, Manaku, with both his sons being educated at his workshop.
 His son, Manaku, would later finish a Ramayana series that Seu had left unfinished.

 The periods of the Seu familial atelier can be divided as follows: